About this page

 Follow heightened personal hygiene expectations, including:

 - Washing or sanitizing hands frequently throughout the day,

 - Avoiding touching face, eyes or mouth.

-Inform the school nurse should you or anyone in your household receive a positive test for COVID-19, so that the school can follow guidance from local health authorities.
+- Inform the school nurse should you receive a positive test for COVID-19, so that the school can follow guidance from local health authorities.

-Follow NCDHSS protocols (outlined in sections below) for quarantining should you be exposed to COVID-19 or have a confirmed or suspected case.
+Follow NCDHSS protocols (outlined in sections below) for quarantining should you have a confirmed or suspected case.

 The above community responsibilities are based upon the most current available guidance, including but not limited to the North Carolina Department of Health and Human Services’s Public Health Toolkit (K-12), and guidance from the Centers for Disease Control and Prevention (“CDC”) for operating schools in the current environment.
 As circumstances and/or guidance may change in the future, you understand and agree that these responsibilities will also need to change accordingly in the future.
 Thus, another important responsibility will be to abide by all future expectations established by Cary Academy.